install UV package python package manager

 cd 3.X.Y/

-# setup python dependencies
+# setup python dependencies with uv

 cd source